john-warner/SSimple/README.md

 * post - post data to URL
 * prev - return previous sibling to element
 * ready - run function when document is loaded
+* redirect - redirect to a specified url
 * remove - remove child from an element
 * replace - replace element with other elements
 * select - find element in document that matches selector